An Uncompromising Reality

 What is the significance of the CO2 backlog?

-If by some incredible cooperative effort we somehow managed to stop burning stuff and stopped contributing to the existing trillion tons of CO2 not yet dissolved in the seas tomorrow, the warming it causes will not stop for decades (if not centuries).
+Even if humans stopped causing CO2 emissions today the existing excess CO2 and the backlog in the air and oceans would take centuries136 or millenia to complete its natural cycle where it is returned to solid form in the ground and ocean floor.
+If by some incredible cooperative effort we somehow managed to stop burning stuff and stopped contributing to the existing trillion tons of CO2 not yet dissolved in the seas tomorrow, the warming it causes will not stop.
 Stopping all combustion would mean stopping coal and natural gas plants, commercial airlines, automobiles, industrial processes that use combustion, even your reading light by your bed could be powered by combustion if the energy comes from coal.
 It is not good enough to cut back.
 A reversal is what’s needed.
 All the coal, gasoline, coke, oil, biofuel, cement and steel production require combustion and that is exactly what needs to stop.

 But many of these processes could be sustainable if they used nuclear power for electricity that would charge car batteries and the molten salt reactor possibilities of industrial heat to produce low carbon fuel and create better ways to accomplish common industrial activities.